zakirullin/cognitive-load/README.md

 `Simplicity`: The code accomplishes its goal in the simplest way possible.
 `Concision`: The code has a high signal-to-noise ratio, or intrinsic-to-extraneous cognitive load ratio.
 `Maintainability`: The code is written such that it can be easily maintained.
-`Consistency``: The code is consistent with the broader codebase.
+`Consistency`: The code is consistent with the broader codebase.

 Does the new fancy buzzword comply with these principles?
 Or all it does is creating extraneous cognitive load?

 If you are holding a lot of facts that aren't directly relevant to the problem at hand, think about future developers, yourself included.
 They would have to recreate this high cognitive load.

-*Contributions are welcome!*
+*Contributions are welcome!* 🚀